imanghafoori1/laravel-microscope/README.md

 ### `php artisan check:fqcn {--folder=app/Models} --fix {--class=ClassRefsToBeFixed}`

-- It searches for unnecessary FQCN that are already imported at the top.
+- It searches for unnecessary FQCNs that are already imported at the top.
 - You can use `--class=` option to only fix references to a certain class.

 And more features will be added soon. ;)